vedi/knowledge-base/src/documents/unity/grow/Grow_Sync.html.md

 ### GrowSync

-`GrowSync` sepresents a class which is in charge of syncing meta-data and state between the client and the server.
+`GrowSync` sepresents a class which is in charge of syncing model and state between the client and the server.

 #### Functions